SANBI-NBA/nba-website/README.md

 |  | Push changes | `git push origin <feature-branch>` | `git push origin marine-updates` |
 | 6 | Create a pull request (PR)\* | \- | \- |

 \*Create a pull request (PR) on GitHub and choose **dev** as the **base** branch.
 If you're still busy with this PR, make sure to mark it as a draft.
 Mark the PR as `ready for review` once you are done.
+For detailed steps on how to create a PR, see the [official GitHub Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request#creating-the-pull-request)

-Lize or Andrew will review the PR and provide feedback or ask questions for clarification, and then merge into **dev**.
+Lize von Staden or Andrew Skowno will review the PR and provide feedback or ask questions for clarification, and then merge into **dev**.

+### Restore a file

+If you want to discard your changes and restore the file to how it was before you made changes, you can run the following command:

+`git restore <filename>` (e.g. `git restore file.R` or `git restore file.qmd`)

+You can also use this same command to restore a deleted file.

+If you want to restore a file from a specific commit:

+`git restore --source=<commit-hash> <filename>` (e.g. `git restore --source=abc123 file.R`)

+### Unstage a file

+If you already staged your file (i.e. you already ran the `git add` command), but you decide that you want to keep your changes but not commit them yet, you can unstage the file by running the following command:

+`git restore --staged <filename>`

 ### Revert a commit